zuozhenggh/learning-library/data-management-library/goldengate/ggs-to-ogg/create/create.md

 Now, follow the steps below to register the source and target Autonomous Database instances.

-*For the purposes of this workshop, registering the Source Autonomous Database is purely used for its connection string to help you create the credential in the Oracle GoldenGate Marketplace instance.*
+*For the purposes of this workshop, registering the target Autonomous Database is purely used for its connection string to help you create the credential in the Oracle GoldenGate Marketplace instance.*

 1. In the OCI Console breadcrumb, click **GoldenGate**, and then **Registered Databases**.